 The 2021 Foundry Cohort collectively raised more than £9M in investment, created over 20 jobs, and signed corporate deals with the program partners.
 Part of the 2021 alumni was Sero, a Cardiff-based energy technology and services company who this week secured a £5.5m investment from Welsh business Hodge and leading financial services provider Legal & General to support the transition to net-zero across the residential housing sector in Wales.

 Cardiff Capital Region City Deal’s Chief Operating Officer, Rhys Thomas, comments:

 “Both the 2021 outcome, which delivered outcomes that exceeded all our expectations, and the quality of this year’s final cohort has justified our belief in the model, and in our ability to attract such an exciting portfolio of start-ups.
 It demonstrates the importance of both this programme and the massive potential more generally for the FinTech start-up community.
 It also provides a blueprint for the other clusters we are seeking to support and grow to follow.”

 Principality Building Society, Chief Operating Officer, Iain Mansfield Commented

-“We’ve been delighted with the quality of applications for the 2022 programme and thrilled with the final nine that have been chosen.
+“We’ve been delighted with the quality of applications for the 2022 programme and thrilled with the final eight that have been chosen.
 Building on our involvement in the 2021 programme and our successful partnership with Foundry alumnus Sero, we are eager to support this next group of exciting startups and their innovative solutions for the FinTech sector.
 It’s also a great opportunity for us to engage our colleagues to support the delivery of our strategy.”

 Admiral Financial Services, Head of Unsecured Loans, Tom Lewis Commented